uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

         Column for identify user related data is a field that has a relationship with the user id of the user.
 This input is useful for separating data according to the user who created it. the default value is "user_id", if there is no "user_id" field in the table, the user can choose a field that has the same function as the "user_id" field, if the field is not found in the table, all user data is displayed.

     ### Example
+    For example, a user creates a book table where each book entry cannot be seen by other users.
 To use the feature, you can following the steps below:
+    - Create table "books" with database management.
+    - You have to create a column identifier to recognize the user who created the data.
+By default badaso uses "user_id".
+    - Use CRUD management to generate CRUD, in the column identifier use the "data identifier" for Input Type and save.
     - Before you set "user can only see data created by itself", you must add "books" to the roles you want to give control access to.
     - Open the permission management menu, look for the "browse_books" to change then select edit.
     ![Browse Permissionp Data Itself](/img/browse-permissionp-data-itself.png)
     - In the input "Role can see all data", select the role that can see all data.